mzuccaroli/angular-google-tag-manager/projects/angular-google-tag-manager/README.md

 A service library for integrate google tag manager in your angular project This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.0.
+For more info see this [how to install google tag manager article](https://itnext.io/how-to-add-google-tag-manager-to-an-angular-application-fc68624386e2)

 ## Getting Started